vlngf/OilMetagenomesDB/documentation/libraries/README.md

 - If not directly specified in the manuscript, it is OK to take this from a primary source protocol if referenced (e.g. if 'libraries prepared as described in Meyer and Kircher', use polymerase cited there.
-If you go down a citation chain, 'as in X, as in Y, as in Z', specify `Unknown`.
+If you go down a citation chain, 'as in X, as in Y, as in Z', specify `None`.

 > ⚠️ Must follow categories specified in
 > `assets/enums/library_polymerase.json`

 > ⚠️ If unknown and cannot be
-> inferred from the publication, specify `Unknown`
+> inferred from the publication, specify `None`

 ## library_treatment

 - Type of damage-removal treatment that may have been performed on the libraries.
   - When performed, typically via partial- or full- USER or UDG treatment.
-  - If no treatment performed, indicate as `none`.
+  - If no treatment performed, indicate as `None`.
-  - If in doubt, or different treated libraries are merged into one FASTQ/BAM file, record as `Unknown`.
+  - If in doubt, or different treated libraries are merged into one FASTQ/BAM file, record as `None`.

 > ⚠️ Must follow categories specified in
 > `assets/enums/library_treatment.json`

 > ⚠️ If unknown and cannot be
-> inferred from the publication, specify `Unknown`
+> inferred from the publication, specify `None`

 > ⚠️ Mandatory value